cashubtc/nuts/XX.md

 ## Use Cases

 ### Ecash Transactions
-When `Alice` prepares a token to be sent to `Carol`, she can mark these tokens in her database as *pending*.
+When `Alice` prepares a token to be sent to `Carol`, she can mark these tokens in her database as `RESERVED`.
 She can then, periodically or upon user input, query its connected relays for notes referencing the Mint's pubkey as the author and a timestamp for filtering out older notes. `Alice` can then scan the notes' content and look for the inclusion of the spent secrets (sent to `Carol`).
 If it finds any, the token has been redeemed by `Carol` already, i.e., is `SPENT`.
 If the proof is not spendable anymore (and, thus, has been redeemed by `Carol`), she can safely delete the proof from her database.

 ### Facilitating Proof of Liabilities Reports
 <img src="https://user-images.githubusercontent.com/93376500/249383182-ed572841-cd78-40ea-b171-c1f768cd13dc.png" alt="PoL" width="50%"/>